ory/k8s/docs/helm/hydra-maester.md

 If you don't need a specific client ID and password, use Hydra-generated credentials.
 Create an instance of the`oauth2clients.hydra.ory.sh/v1alpha1` CR with the **SecretName** property set to a string of your choice.
 The property is used by Hydra Maester to create a Kubernetes Secret that will store the credentials of the registered client.

 > **NOTE:** Secrets created by Hydra Maester have `OwnerReference` set.
-It means that they will be removed when `oauth2client` CR is removed.
+It means that they will be removed when an appropriate `oauth2client` CR is removed.
 Secrets created by a user will not have `OwnerReference` set.

 ### Update the OAuth2 client secret